-NEVER ride without wearing an approved helmet, which must meet USA/European (CPSC/EN) standards.
-Always comply with the local laws and ordinances.

-- NEVER ride on the same side of the road as oncoming traffic. - NEVER carry a passenger, this bicycle is designed for a single rider only. - NEVER hang item(s) over the handlebars, this could interfere with steering or catch in the front wheel causing a crash. - NEVER hold on to another motor vehicle or bicycle. - NEVER ride too close to another vehicle keep your distance and awareness.
+- NEVER ride without wearing an approved helmet, which must meet USA/European (CPSC/EN) standards.
+Always comply with the local laws and ordinances. - NEVER ride on the same side of the road as oncoming traffic. - NEVER carry a passenger as this bicycle is designed for a single rider only. - NEVER hang item(s) over the handlebar as this could interfere with steering or catch in the front wheel causing a crash. - NEVER hold on to another motor vehicle or bicycle. - NEVER ride too close to another vehicle-stay aware and keep your distance.